Best Backpacker Insurance: True Traveller v World Nomads Insurance

 • Traveller’s ages

-The Standard offers less and is cheaper in comparison to the Explorer.
+The Standard offers less and is cheaper than the Explorer.

 World Nomads Insurance Real Example

-I had the front desk call me a ride and I landed myself in a dusty doctors office where I learned that I had tonsillitis and wax build-up in my ears (most likely from wearing earplugs).
+I had the front desk call me a ride and I landed myself in a doctor’s office where I learned that I had tonsillitis and wax build-up in my ears (most likely from wearing earplugs).

-I was prescribed some antibiotics for tonsillitis and some drops to help my ears which cost around $100 CAD/$77 USD/ £50 which was more expensive than I thought it would be for the Philippines.
+I was prescribed some antibiotics for tonsillitis and some drops to help my ears which cost around $100 CAD which was more expensive than I thought.

 A year later I found myself sick with a fever yet again but this time in Australia, attempting to enjoy the beaches with chills.